Chapter 11: Emeralds – A Primer

 “Hey,” a voice called out from behind him.
 It echoed lightly within the expanse

 Startled, the fox whirled around and grasped for his sword only to find that it wasn’t on his back.
 Eyes narrowed, he warily faced the newcomer.
 It was wearing a black robe and hood that shrouded its features, save for its feet and hands.
 It wore a pair of white gloves and red and white sneakers.
-The figure was only a few feet shorter than he was and its voice, though muffled by the garments it wore, was slightly familiar to him.
+The figure was only a few feet shorter than he was and its voice, though it sounded young and muffled by the garments it wore, was slightly familiar to him.

 “Do you know what you’re doing here?” the shadow asked.
 “Do you know… who you really are?”